Usefulness of adaptive strategies in asymptotic quantum channel discrimination: Conclusion

 \section{Conclusion}

 In an attempt to further extend the classical results of \cite{5165184} to quantum channels, we have shown that for the discrimination of a pair of cq-channels, adaptive strategies cannot offer any advantage over non-adaptive strategies concerning the asymmetric Hoeffding and the symmetric Chernoff problems in the asymptotic limit of error exponents, even when the input system is continuous.
-Our approach consists in associating to the cq-channels a pair of classical channels.
+Our approach is to turn the cq-channels into classical channels using eigenvalue decomposition of the output states by using the two distributions introduced by \cite{Hayashi_2002, nussbaum2009} and subsequently deal with the classical channels.
 This latter finding led us to prove the optimality of non-adaptive strategies for discriminating qq-channels via a subclass of protocols which only use classical feed-forward and product inputs.

 In contrast, the most general strategy for discriminating qq-channels allows quantum feed-forward and entangled inputs.
 In this class, we have obtained two results for a pair of two entanglement-breaking channels.
 When these two entanglement-breaking channels are constructed via the same PVM, the most general strategy cannot improve the parallel scheme concerning the asymmetric Hoeffding and the symmetric Chernoff problems.
-In contrast, in an example of a pair of entanglement-breaking channels that are constructed via different PVMs, \aww{and in another example of a pair of qc-channels implementing general POVMs,} we have shown asymptotic separations between the Chernoff and Hoeffding exponents of adaptive and non-adaptive strategies.
+In contrast, in an example of a pair of entanglement-breaking channels that are constructed via different PVMs, and in another example of a pair of qc-channels implementing general POVMs, we have shown asymptotic separations between the Chernoff and Hoeffding exponents of adaptive and non-adaptive strategies.
 These examples show the importance of the above condition for two entanglement-breaking channels.
 For general pairs of qq-channels, we leave open the question of the condition for the optimality of non-adaptive protocols; note that it is open already for entanglement-breaking channels.

 We have also studied the hypothesis testing of binary information via a noisy quantum channel and have shown that when no entangled inputs nor quantum feedback are allowed, non-adaptive strategies are optimal.
-In addition, when the channel is an entanglement-breaking channel composed of a PVM \aww{followed by a state preparation, we have shown the optimality of non-adaptive strategies without the need for entangled inputs among all adaptive strategies.}
+In addition, when the channel is an entanglement-breaking channel composed of a PVM followed by a state preparation, we have shown the optimality of non-adaptive strategies without the need for entangled inputs among all adaptive strategies.